 Spend Your Summer On Stage!

 YPTP's Summer Camp has programming for ages 5-17.
-See below for descriptions of each of our programs, and check back for information on our 2020 season soon!
+See below for descriptions of each of our programs.
+Information on Summer 2021 will be posted in late winter!

 Our Junior Troupe offers two different camp experiences: Production Camps and Campers Take Control.